 Beyond his connection to the doping of Russian athletes, Diack has been accused of using his power to create an informal, powerful, and wholly illegal governing body within the actual IAAF.
 Critics point to the fact that during his many years as IAAF President, Diack installed one of his sons as an IAAF employee, positioned another son in the capacity of consultant, and allowed one of his friends to become a legal advisor to the position of President.
 A report from the World Anti-Doping Agency’s Independent Commission investigation makes it abundantly clear that Diack used his power to establish and nurture an extraordinary degree of corruption within the IAAF.
 Diack has been accused of engaging fraudulent, extortive practices through the informal shadow organization he created during his four tenures as IAAF President.

 It is difficult to argue with the intense specifics of the report.
 The accusations proved potent enough to lead to Diack and several other key IAAF figures being arrested in November of 2015.
-According to Santa Cruz DUI Lawyer, probable cause is the standard that must be shown for an arrest to occur, and this is no low barrier.
+According to Santa Cruz DUI Lawyer, probable cause is the standard that must be shown for an arrest to occur, and this is no low barrier, according to Redding Personal Injury Lawyers.
 Although Diack was released shortly after his arrest, it was just commonsense that his time with the IAAF would come to an end.
 The IOC gave him a provisional suspension shortly after his arrest and release.
 Almost immediately after that, Diack resigned from his position.

 What’s Next For Lamine Diack?

 At this point, it is pretty clear that Diack is no stranger to controversy.
 The arrest stemmed from accusations that Diack had accepted payments from the Russian Athletics Federation, in exchange for deferring sanctions against Russian athletes accused of doping.
 The accusations originally came from the ARD/WDR.
 They quickly gained enough traction to launch a full investigation, which continues to this day.